-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the separate financial statements of the current period.
-These matters were addressed in the context of our audit of the separate financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Key audit matter
+Key audit matters

-How our audit addressed the key audit matter
+How our audit addressed the key audit matters